1994–95 Arsenal F.C. season

-During the 1994–95 English football season, Arsenal competed in the FA Premier League (known as the FA Carling Premiership for sponsorship reasons).
+The 1994–95 season was Arsenal Football Club's 69th consecutive season in the top flight of English football.
+Arsenal finished twelfth in the FA Premier League.
+Domestically, Arsenal went out in the third round of the FA Cup to Millwall and in the quarterfinals of the League Cup to Liverpool.
+Arsenal once again reached the final of the European Cup Winner's Cup but lost 1–2 to Real Zaragoza in extra time.
+Ian Wright was the club's top scorer.

 Season summary

 Arsenal finished 12th in the Premier League, their lowest finish since 1976.
 Arsenal scored in only one of their first five League matches, fell immediately to mid-table mediocrity and stayed there throughout the whole season.
 Only six points stood between Arsenal and the relegation zone; they were 38 points behind the champions, Blackburn Rovers.
-Arsenal only scored 52, with Ian Wright collecting more than a third of those.
+Arsenal only scored 52 goals, with Ian Wright accounting for more than a third of those.

 Arsenal hosted Queens Park Rangers on 31 December 1994.
-Danish midfielder John Jensen scored the goal for Arsenal in a 3-1 loss.
+Danish midfielder John Jensen scored the goal for Arsenal in a 3–1 loss.
 It turned out to be his one and only goal for the club.

 On 18 January 1995 Arsenal were knocked out in the FA Cup in a third round replay by London rivals Millwall.
 A week earlier Arsenal were also knocked out of the League Cup in the Quarter-final to eventual winners Liverpool, and (as Cup Winners’ Cup holders) also lost the Super Cup Final to AC Milan.
 In a press conference Paul Merson had admitted an alcohol, cocaine and gambling addiction, and was sent to rehab.
-Merson eventually made his comeback on the 1st of February 1995, against AC Milan in the Super Cup at Highbury, coming on as a substitute to an unbelievable reception from the Arsenal fans.
+Merson eventually made his comeback on 1 February 1995, against AC Milan in the Super Cup at Highbury, coming on as a substitute to an unbelievable reception from the Arsenal fans.

 George Graham was sacked on 21 February 1995, and subsequently banned for a year from football by The FA after it was discovered he had accepted an illegal £425,000 payment from Norwegian agent Rune Hauge following Arsenal transfers John Jensen and Pål Lydersen in 1992, two of Hauge's clients.
 For in his final weeks in charge (in the days before transfer windows had been imposed), Graham bought three new signings - designed, he hoped, to reinvigorate his jaded squad.
 In came John Hartson, Chris Kiwomya and Dutchman Glenn Helder.
 Yet between them they made fewer than 100 starts for the club (21 goals) before being quietly offloaded by the club over the next two years.